jameinel/interface-cassandra/README.md

 ### States

-**{relation_name}.connected** - Denotes that the client has connected to the Elasticsearch node(s), but has not yet received the data to configure the connection.
+**{relation_name}.connected** - Denotes that the client has connected to the Cassandra node(s), but has not yet received the data to configure the connection.

 **{relation_name}.available** - Denotes that the client has connected and received all the information from the provider to make the connection.

-**{relation_name}.departed** - Denotes that the unit has departed from the Elasticsearch relationship, and should be removed from any configuration files, etc.
+**{relation_name}.departed** - Denotes that the unit has departed from the Cassandra relationship, and should be removed from any configuration files, etc.

 ### Data

 - **host** - The units private address
 - **port** - TCP Port to use
-- **cluster_name** - The Elasticsearch clusters' name
+- **cluster_name** - The Cassandra clusters' name

 ## Maintainers

- - Matt Bruzek &lt;bruzek@ubuntu.com&gt;
- - Charles Butler &lt;Chuck@dasroot.net&gt;
+ - John Arbash Meinel &lt;john@arbash-meinel.com&gt;